Ayfri/Kore/website/src/jsMain/resources/markdown/doc/advanced/Bindings.md

 ### CurseForge

 Downloads from CurseForge.
-Requires the `CURSEFORGE_API_KEY` environment variable.
+Requires the `CURSEFORGE_API_KEY` environment variable or the `curseforge.api.key` system property

 Patterns: